jknowles/AppliedModelsTalk/AppliedModelingTalk.md

 What do we learn?
 =============================

-- The data was generated the same
+- The data was generated from the same distribution
+- The relationship among the groups iteratively shifted, so data earlier in the process understated the effect coming later
+- These out of sample differences are what make forecasting tricky
+- Traditional methods rely on sampling to do this
+- How do we protect ourselves in the case when we can't sample the data we want to predict because it hasn't been generated yet?

 When Could this Matter: Stocks?